TimsTittus/Steg_Tool/readme.md

 # Steg_Tool

-Steg_Tool is a simple steganography tool that allows you to hide and extract messages within images, made for the python micro-project in S4.
+Steg_Tool is a simple steganography tool that allows you to hide and extract messages within images, made for the python micro-project in Semester 4.

 ## Features